Engine turning: Aircraft

 Perlée-style engine turning was used on the sheet metal panels of the engine cowling (nose) of Charles Lindbergh's aircraft, the Spirit of St. Louis.

 The sheet metal parts of the World War I Fokker Eindecker fighters aircraft series, especially around the engine cowl and associated sheet metal, are noted for having a "dragged" form of engine turning entirely covering them.
 The tool creating the "swirls" was repeatedly moved along a short, irregular path each time while pressed against the metal, to create the intricate appearance that was characteristic of the aircraft's sheet-metal parts.
 It is partly surmised to have been a mechanical method to "clad" a duralumin-alloy sheet-metal panel with a layer of pure aluminum, for corrosion protection.

 Automobiles

-In the 1920s and 1930s, automobile parts such as valve covers, which are right on top of the engine, were also engine-turned.
-Similarly, dashboards or the instrument panel of the same were often engine-turned.
-Customizers also would similarly decorate their vehicles with engine-turned panels.
+In the 1920s and 1930s, automobile parts such as valve covers, which are right on top of the engine, were also decorated with perlage engine turning.
+Similarly, dashboards or the instrument panel of the same were often perlaged.
+Customizers also would similarly decorate their vehicles with perlage engine-turned panels.